uhakdt/uhakdt/README.md

 Hi 😬

 My name is Mier Rashid.
-I am a software engineer living at the UK Hydrographic Office.
 I am Kurdish, with a German citizenship, living in the UK.

 I am a software engineer at the UK Hydrographic Office.
 Started my software engineering career in 2020 but was coding for a year prior to that at the University of Southampton.